aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

     If you need to change all the existing `node_type_keys`, it is recommended to copy the defaults and modify them.
     If you need to add custom `node_type_keys`, create them under `custom_node_type_keys`; if named identically to default `node_type_keys` entries, custom entries will replace the equivalent default entry.

-The default design type `l3ls-evpn` provides all the default node types mentioned in the previous section.

 ??? example "Default value for design `l3ls-evpn`"